 Construction workers word hard so they need to drink lots of water.
 I made this water jug by covering an empty cheese ball container with yellow Duck Tape and hot gluing a pipe to the front for a spout.

 Lunch Break!
 Place some plastic food, empty drink containers, and lunch boxes so students can pretend to eat lunch at the construction site.

-To sneak in STEM, problem solving, and critical thinking set up an architect desk.
+To sneak in STEM, problem solving, and critical thinking set up an Architect desk!
 Place some construction pencils, blueprint paper, parts of a building poster, and models of various kinds of building to support your little architects.
-Remember if you have 3-year-olds they will scribble but that’s important too!
+Remember if you have 3-year-olds they will most likely scribble, but that’s an important step of writing too!
 I put a magnet board behind the table so students can post their blueprints for others to use.